torvalds/linux/Documentation/admin-guide/blockdev/nbd.rst

 1) Overview
 -----------

-What is it: With this compiled in the kernel (or as a module), Linux can use a remote server as one of its block devices.
+What is it: With this compiled in the kernel (or as a module), GNU/Linux can use a remote server as one of its block devices.
 So every time the client computer wants to read, e.g., /dev/nb0, it sends a request over TCP to the server, which will reply with the data read.